Jukebox Jury (horse): Stud career

 At the end of his racing career, Jukebox Jury became a breeding stallion at the Gestut Etzean near Beerfelden in Germany.
-In December 2017 he moved to stand at Burgage Stud in Leighlinbridge Ireland.
-He had his first Grade 1 winner just 3 months later at the Cheltenham festival when Farclas won the Triumph Hurdle for Gordon Elliot.
+In December 2017 he moved to stand at Burgage Stud in Leighlinbridge, Ireland.
+He had his first Grade 1 winner just 3 months later at the Cheltenham festival when Farclas won the Triumph Hurdle for Gordon Elliot.He continues to be a popular and successful National Hunt sire.